Bounz/n8n-nodes-calibre-web/README.md

 * For upload failures:
   * Verify the file format is supported (epub, mobi, pdf, etc.)
   * Check if the file size is within your server's limits
-  * Ensure all required metadata fields are properly formatted

 Debug logs can be enabled in n8n settings to get more detailed error information.